 Potted Plants and Trees

-Plants and trees that arrive in temporary containers, like our exclusive EZ Start® Pots, should be treated like houseplants until the outdoor soil warms.
+Plants and trees that arrive in temporary pots (like our Stark® EZ Start® pots and 4-inch pots) should be treated like houseplants until the outdoor soil warms.
 Water them occasionally, when the soil appears dry, and keep them in a cool, dark place to encourage dormancy, especially in the fall.
 When planting time comes, these potted trees and plants will need to be gradually acclimated (“hardened off” or slowly reintroduced) to outdoor temperatures prior to planting in the ground.
 Doing so will help you to avoid shock and help to ensure the transplanting will be more successful.
 Learn how to acclimate your new potted plants and trees here.

 Tips for Planting in Winter Weather